Quantum inequalities: Applications

 Distributions of negative energy density comprise what is often referred to as exotic matter, and allow for several intriguing possibilities: for example, the Alcubierre drive potentially allows for faster-than-light space travel.

 Quantum inequalities constrain the magnitude and space-time extent of negative energy densities.
 In the case of the Alcubierre warp drive mentioned above, the quantum inequalities predict that the amount of exotic matter required to create and sustain the warp drive "bubble" far exceeds the total mass-energy of the universe.

 History

-The earliest investigations into quantum inequalities were carried out by Larry Ford and Tom Roman; an early collaborator was Mitch Pfenning, one of Ford's students at Tufts University.
-Important work was also carried out by Eanna Flanagan.
-More recently, Chris Fewster (of the University of York, in the UK) has applied rigorous mathematics to produce a variety of quite general quantum inequalities.
-Collaborators have included Ford, Roman, Pfenning, Stefan Hollands and Rainer Verch.